vasilyrud/bgrapher/README.md

 ### Bgraph structure

 Bgraphs are formatted in JSON.
+Comments cannot be used.
 Nodes are represented with `block`s and edges are pairs of `edgeEnd`s.
 A bgraph must contain a list of each, as well as all required properties: